-In this article, I am going to discuss Polymorphism in C#.
-Please read our previous article before proceeding to this article where we discussed Abstract Class and Abstract Methods in C# with Examples.
-In this article, we are going to discuss the following pointers
+In this article, I am going to give you a brief introduction to Polymorphism in C#.
+Please read our previous where we discussed Abstract Class and Abstract Methods in C# with Examples.
+At the end of this article, you will understand the following polymorphism pointers in detail.

 - What is Polymorphism?